-The FDA considers caffeine both a drug and a food additive.
 Caffeine isn't a nutrient, so you won't find it on food nutrition panels.
 But when it's added to food, caffeine must be included in that food's ingredients list.

 If you want to consume less caffeine—for health reasons or to save some money at the coffee shop—reduce your intake gradually.
 This will help avoid some of the withdrawal symptoms, such as headaches, fatigue and irritability.

-To cut back on caffeine, the Academy of Nutrition and Dietetics suggests:
+To cut back on caffeine, consider:

 - Mixing decaffeinated coffee with regular coffee.

 Although it seems counterintuitive, consider replacing regular cups of coffee with lattes or other espresso drinks as you unplug your coffee cravings.
 A single, 1-ounce shot of espresso has just 45 to 75 milligrams of caffeine, compared to the 75 to 165 milligrams found in a cup of drip joe.